stianst/keycloak-containers-demo/README.md

 We're going to use an extended Keycloak image that includes a custom theme and some custom providers.

-First, build the custom providers and themes with:

-    mvn clean install

-Then build the image with:
+Build the image with:

     docker build -t demo-keycloak -f keycloak/Dockerfile .

-Finally run it with:
+This will build and include some custom providers and themes as well.
+Run the image with:

     docker run --name demo-keycloak -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin \
         -p 8080:8080 --net demo-network demo-keycloak